 Key Stage 5

-Our curriculum offer at key stage 5 is currently: art & design, biology, business, chemistry, drama & theatre, engineering, English language, English literature, French, Geography, History, IT, maths, further maths AS, PE, physics, product design, psychology, Spanish and Sport, as well as offering the extended project qualification to all students.
+Our curriculum offer at key stage 5 is currently: art & design, biology, business, chemistry, drama & theatre, engineering, English language, English literature, French, Geography, History, IT, maths, further maths AS, music, PE, photography, physics, product design, psychology, Spanish and Sport, as well as offering the extended project qualification to all students.
 As with key stage 4, the curriculum offer is designed to cover a diverse range of subjects to cater for students’ interests and future goals whilst recognising that, as a small sixth form, we cannot offer every possible subject choice.
 In some subject areas, for example PE, the A-level or vocational course is chosen on a year-by-year basis to best suit the cohort.
 To maintain this range of courses, when appropriate, both year 12 and 13 students are taught together or different courses are run within the same class, with some courses run in collaboration with our neighbouring school.

 - Departmental Curriculum Intent